Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England - KESQ

 ‘Historic major winter storm for eastern New England’

-Travel will be difficult to impossible due to whiteout conditions created by the heavy snow and strong winds, the NWS predicted.
+Travel will be difficult to impossible due to whiteout conditions created by the heavy snow and strong winds, the National Weather Service predicted.
 In a blizzard, snow is joined by winds gusting over 35 mph for more than three hours, creating visibility of less than a quarter of a mile.

 “The strong-to-damaging winds will lead to scattered power outages,” the NWS warned.